Operations

 Foreach Operation

-foreach allows you to make some side-effect in iterations.
-This API is useful for handling large ResultSet.
+The foreach API allows you to perform side effects during iterations.
+This method is particularly useful for handling large ResultSet streaming data efficiently.

 DB readOnly { implicit session =>